sadi-qa/INSE6180/README.md

 # Association Mining Project (Apriori, FP-growth, Eclat, and TriHybrid-PPAM)

-This project contains implementations of three classic frequent pattern mining algorithms (from three papers you provided) plus a new hybrid algorithm **TriHybrid‑PPAM** that combines ideas from all three.
+This project contains implementations of three classic frequent pattern mining algorithms plus a new hybrid algorithm **TriHybrid‑PPAM** that combines ideas from all three.

 ## Folder structure